 Things to be aware of as death occurs:

 - there may be a last gasping breath, called an agonal breath, that is more of a muscle spasm.
 The animal isn't aware of this.

 - the heart may continue beating for a short period after breathing has stopped.

 - the urinary bladder and possibly bowel contents will be released.

-- In most circumstances, you will notice nothing except a peaceful release of tension, as in 'going to sleep'.
-Due to each animal's individual health situation, things will be different animal to animal.
+In most circumstances, you will notice nothing except a peaceful release of tension, as in 'going to sleep'.
+Due to each animal's individual health situation, things will be different from animal to animal.